BitilWallet/BitilWallet/SECURITY.md

 ## Reporting a Vulnerability

-bluewallet at bluewallet dot io
+team at bitilwallet dot com